Upper Kintla Lake

 Upper Kintla Lake is located in Glacier National Park, in the U. S. state of Montana.
 Upper Kintla Lake is 2 mi east of Kintla Lake and the surrounding mountains rise dramatically above the north and south shores of the lake.
-Kinnerly Peak rises 5575 ft above the south shoreline of Upper Kintla Lake while Long Knife Peak towers more than 5400 ft above the northwest shoreline of the lake.
+Kinnerly Peak rises 5575 ft above the south shoreline of Upper Kintla Lake while Long Knife Peak towers more than 5400 ft above the northwest shoreline and Gardner Point rises 3000 ft above the east end of the lake.